drewdrewthis/byzantine-finance-take-home-test/README.md

 ### Architectural

 * I've chosen to go with TailwindCSS for styling, as I find it to be a more modern and flexible approach to styling than the original codebase boilerplate's approach of using CSS modules.
 I believe it does a better job of providing consistency and theming, and a better prototyping experience being able to work directly in the markup.
+Moreover, it still works well alongside CSS modules for special cases.
 I've done a base-level job of integrating the two, which works well, but reworking the existing css was out of scope for this test.

-* For the components I've added, I've make a distinction between the UI components (in the UI directory) and the app components.
+* For the components I've added, I've made a distinction between the UI components (in the UI directory) and the app components.
 The distinction here is that UI components should be generic and not aware of the app's data/state, whereas app components should be aware of the app's data/state.
 This allows for more flexibility and reusability of UI components, as well as a clearer separation of concerns.

 ### Testing

 * I strongly believe in TDD in general, especially with a long-term project in a shared codebase, however, e2e testing seemed out of scope for this challenge, and the value of unit/integration testing for this challenge was low given the simplicity of the logic.

+### Linting

+* I'd like to add linting rules that would automatically clean up the imports in the codebase, but this was out of scope for this test.

 ### Exercise 1: Search